Spring Garden Revival

 Abington Conservation Commission Requirements for Edging Near Protected Areas

-Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Abington is regulated under the Wetlands Protection Act (M.G.L. c.
+Edging near wetlands, vernal pools, streams, rivers, or ponds in Abington is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Use non-toxic materials near water bodies and protect root systems of mature trees.
-Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Employ erosion control measures like silt fences or straw wattles and stabilize disturbed areas immediately.
-Be aware of seasonal restrictions, especially during wildlife breeding (March-August) and vernal pool activity (March-June).
-Abington Conservation Commission
+Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for sensitive habitats.
+Erosion control—such as silt fences or straw wattles—should be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).

 500 Gliniewicz Way, Abington, MA 02351